PeopleMakeCulture/Fullstack-Notes/Junior /Week-2/FS-Intro-to-Node.md

 	- Callstack has to be empty before async functions run

 5. FS module
-	- filestrewam module
+	- Stands for filestrewam module
-	- reading/writing functions to a string
+	- A global module in Node nomfor reading/writing functions to a string
 	- readFile is an example of an async function
 			``` const {readFile} = fs; //this is asynchronous because we don't know how long it will take to read a file, it could be from a far away server
 			let prediction;